-In accordance with the disclosure requirements of the SEC, and because the OTCQB Marketplace, does not have its own rules for director independence, we have adopted The NASDAQ Stock Market listing standards for independence effective April 2010.
-Although we are not presently listed on any national securities exchange, each of our directors, other than Messrs.
-O'Connor and Moore, is independent in accordance with the definition set forth in the rules of The NASDAQ Stock Market.
-Each current member of each of our Board committees (other than our Research and Development Committee) is an independent director under The NASDAQ Stock Market standards applicable to such committees.
+In accordance with the disclosure requirements of the SEC, and because the Over-The-Counter Bulletin Board, which we refer to as the OTC Bulletin Board, does not have its own rules for director independence, we have adopted the NASDAQ listing standards for independence effective April 2010.
+Although we are not presently listed on any national securities exchange, each of our directors, other than Mr. Thomas A. Moore, is independent in accordance with the definition set forth in the NASDAQ rules.
+Each current member of each of our Board committees is an independent director under the NASDAQ standards applicable to such committees.
 The Board considered the information included in transactions with related parties as outlined below along with other information the Board considered relevant, when considering the independence of each director.